chenenaoui/ETL_kubernetes/README.md

 ## C. Kubernetes Deployment

-1. Install Minikube and kubectl.
-Before deploying the application to Kubernetes, make sure you have Minikube and kubectl installed.
-If not, you can install them using the following commands:
+1. **Install Minikube and kubectl:**

+    Before deploying the application to Kubernetes, ensure that Minikube and kubectl are installed.
+If not, use the following commands:

     ```bash
     # Install Minikube (Linux)